 I inserted the nose pantyhose “tail” in a small opening I made in the fur.
 That way, the nose was not just glued on top of the fur making a mess.
 It holds in place on its own.

 While cutting the faux fur, make sure to only cut the backing and not the fur.
 Don’t use scissors, this step is best done with an Xacto knife or razor blade.

 BONUS: Easter Bunny Gnome

 After making my little gnomes, I figured I could use the cone as just a hat and use a peanut butter jar as a body for a taller Easter bunny gnome.
 That’s where you could also use a sock filled with rice as a body too.

 I wrapped the jar in grey felt and the cone in pink felt (Check the video on how to make a felt pattern for the cone hat) and cut the bunny ears out of a treat bag.
 I added some wire inside the ears so they’d stand up.

-Just like the little gnomes I just used hot glue to make the whole thing.
-No needle and thread needed.
+Just like the little gnomes, I just used hot glue to make the whole thing.
+No needle or thread is needed.

 I hope I’ve inspired you to make little gnomes of your own.
 Each took about 20 minutes from start to finish.
 You’ll love having them cheer up your space.

 I’d love to see what other little gnome designs you come up with.
 Maybe a girl gnome or one with a hat covered in polka dots.
 Please share photos of your adorable gnomes in the comments!